- Public Liability

-In Australia, if you manufacture or make products available to the public (i.e. sell or give away), you are responsible for ensuring those products are safe; that they comply with product liability laws; and that they meet the relevant mandatory standards set under the Australian Consumer Law (ACL).
+In Australia, if you manufacture or make products available to the public (i.e. sell or give away), you are responsible for ensuring those products are safe; comply with Australian Standards; and that they meet the statutory requirements set out in the Australian Consumer Law (ACL).

 For more information on your responsibilities as a manufacturer, please refer to the Australian Competition and Consumer Commission website.

-Claims arising from personal injury or property damage as a result of a product defect can be extremely expensive, and without the right insurance you could find yourself in hot water.
-Many businesses are forced to close following a liability claim if they are not insured, or are inadequately insured.
-Particularly if you are a sole trader, you have unlimited liability, meaning you are personally held responsible which could affect your personal assets.
+Claims arising from personal injury or property damage as a result of a product defect can be expensive, and without the right Product Liability insurance you could find yourself in hot water.
+If you operate as a sole trader, you will potentially be exposed to personal liability for personal injury or property damage claims, meaning a Product Liability claim could seriously affect your personal assets.

 A Product Liability claim could arise from:

-- Defective warnings, instructions or labelling of the product
+Defective warnings, instructions or labeling of the product